crahan/HolidayHackChallenge2019/docs/misc/interesting_ui.md

 ## Netwars Krampus

 The CSS also references a version of Krampus which, based on the `.npc-krampus-netwars` class name used, should appear in the Netwars room.
 Either I didn't trigger the right series of events while playing the game or this code wasn't actually used. `.npc-krampus-steamtunnel`, `.npc-krampus-sleighroom` and `.npc-krampus-lastroom` refer to the different instances of Krampus you talk to, except for the version of Krampus that appears to scamper away in Minty's dorm room, which uses a different type of CSS styling.
-As with the other CSS classes, it uses the same [high-res Krampus avatar](https://2019.kringlecon.com/images/avatars/elves/krampus.png) and only differs in the location name used in the class name.
+As with the other CSS classes, it uses the same [high-res Krampus avatar](https://2019.kringlecon.com/images/avatars/elves/krampus.png) background image and only differs in the location string in the class name.

 ```css
 .viewport .ent.npc.npc-krampus-netwars .npc-avatar {